amirfirouzi87/ETL-Pipeline-Airflow-on-K8s-Databricks/README.md

 2.  **Save Data (AWS S3):** It saves the raw data as a JSON file in an S3 bucket.
 3.  **Load Data (Databricks - Bronze):** Spark reads the JSON file from S3 and adds it to a raw table.
 4.  **Clean Data (Databricks - Silver):** A Streaming job cleans the data, fixes the time format, and saves it to a final table.
+5.  **Scheduling:** As the DAG run every hour so that videos new metadata is added to the previous data and number of Views for example can be monitored.

 ---